dipesh-17/Dipesh_17/README.md

 together.
 Thus, the link available on a webpage is called Hypertext.

-• As its name suggests, HTML is a Markup Language which means you use HTML to simply "mark-up" a text document with tags that tell a Web browser how to structure it to display.
+• As its name suggests, HTML is a Markup Language which means you use HTML to simply "mark up" a text document with tags that tell a Web browser how to structure it to display.

 Originally, HTML was developed with the intent of defining the structure of documents like